jeremylong/DependencyCheck/dependency-check-ant/src/site/markdown/configuration.md

-connectionString      | The connection string used to connect to the database. | Optional databaseUser          | The username used when connecting to the database. | Optional databasePassword      | The password used when connecting to the database. | Optional extraExtensions       | List of extra extensions to be scanned, comma separated. | Optional
+connectionString      | The connection string used to connect to the database. | Optional databaseUser          | The username used when connecting to the database. | Optional databasePassword      | The password used when connecting to the database. | Optional zipExtensions         | A comma-separated list of additional file extensions to be treated like a ZIP file, the contents will be extracted and analyzed. | Optional